jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    AttributeError: 'NoneType' object has no attribute 'attribute_0'
+    AttributeError: 'NoneType' object has no attribute 'attribute_0'

   when I change the variable to a function